mdillondc/todo_txt_tui/REFACTORING_TODO.md

 - [ ] **Auto-completion**: Project/context suggestions work
 - [ ] **File Sync**: External file changes are detected
 - [ ] **Performance**: No noticeable performance impact
+- [ ] **Config**: Check line `# ~/.config/todo-txt-tui/settings.conf` settings.py and tell me if that is just a holdover comment or if the feature to add config to ~/.config is actually implemented.
+If that is not implemented, delete the comment.
 - [ ] **README**: Update any required part of README.md to fit the refactor

 ## Test Commands Reference